 Consumers’ Advocate offers a starter list of reputable credit repair companies.
 If you compare their listings, you can see which one might work best for you.

 Fast Credit Repair Services for Struggling Homeowners

-As you have seen, raising your credit score quickly can be difficult, especially if you have a lot of debt that you can't pay.
+As you have seen, figuring out how to repair credit fast can be difficult, especially if you have a lot of debt that you can’t pay.
 If you own a home, you may have considered selling just to get the equity.
 Of course, that means you have to move, which is expensive as well as emotionally painful.

-To help homeowners avoid having to make this choice, EasyKnock has created a program known as Sell & Stay.
-The company buys your home and enables you to collect the equity, but it allows you to stay in place as a tenant.
-You can pay off your debts, which rapidly improves your credit score, and then re-purchase your home once you're back on your feet.
-You also have the option to relocate at the end of your lease, should that suit you and your finances better.
-Call EasyKnock today to learn more.
+To help homeowners avoid having to make this choice, they can consider a sale-leaseback program.
+Through a sale-leaseback, a company buys your home and enables you to convert the equity, but it allows you to stay in place as a renter.
+You can pay off your debts, which rapidly improves your credit score, and then repurchase your home once you’re back on your feet.
+You also have the option to move to a new home if you choose.